 - 1. A workflow editor, which enables users to compose new workflows and modify existing ones. - 2.
-A submission page, through which users can upload to the system, all necessary input files to run a workflow including the workflow description file, credentials, and services files (Figure 4 (b)). - A monitoring and output visualization page, which allows users to monitor multiple workflow executions in progress.
-The most common monitoring activity con-
+A submission page, through which users can upload to the system, all necessary input files to run a workflow including the workflow description file, credentials, and services files (Figure 4 (b)). - 3.
+A monitoring and output visualization page, which allows users to monitor multiple workflow executions in progress.
+The most common monitoring activity consists of keeping track the status of each task through the workflow monitor, which provides a real-time updated graphical representation of workflow tasks.
+The application's output is presented in the form of images (Figure 4 (d), 1 (d)). - 4.
+A resource information page, which shows the characteristics of all available grid resources. - 5.
+An application specific page, which in the current implementation, helps generate .xml file for the IR workflow by taking the number of subjects as input.